 Eligibility: In order to obtain the Medal of Honor plate, the Veterans must

-- Get a letter of eligibility from the Department of Veterans Affairs verifying that you've received the Congressional Medal of Honor.
+- Get a letter of eligibility from the Department of Veterans Affairs verifying that you've received the Medal of Honor.

 - Complete a Military License Plate Application.